 -importmodel; see below).

-At the moment, PRISM makes no attempt to discern the model type from the input file.
+PRISM makes some attempt to discern the model type from the format of the input files,

-If this is not the case, the model type can be overwritten using the
+but if this does not work, the model type can be overwritten using the

 Please note that this method of constructing models in PRISM is typically less efficient than using the PRISM language.

 This is because PRISM is (primarily) a symbolic model checker and the underlying data structures used to represent the model

 function better when there is high-level structure and regularity to exploit.

 This situation can be alleviated to a certain extent by importing not just a transition matrix,

 but also a definition of each state of the model in terms of a set of variables.

 The format of this information is again identical to PRISM's current output format, using the